wavemaker/docs/learn/react-native/skeleton-loader.md

 #### Page Level

+You can apply the Skeleton Loader at Page level programatically by using the `showskeleton` property.
 For example, to enable the Skeleton Loader for a Page under `onready` method.

 1. Go to Script tab of the Page.
 2. Under the `onready` method, add the `showskeleton` property.